- Tracking a switched off cell phone is next to impossible. Well, that’s a conventional belief.

 Location-based services are aplenty in this smartphone era, and mobile phone tracking has become a child’s play these days.
 But tracking a turned-off phone is considered impossible, and rightly so.
 Of course, in an ideal situation, you would have installed one of those Android tracking apps or iPhone tracking apps, but most people realize only AFTER losing the phone.

 When you turn off your phone, it will stop communicating with nearby cell towers and can be traced only to the location it was in when it was powered down.
 GPS location services will be of no help as they consistently need cellular and/or internet access to gather the location details.

 According to a report from Washington Post, NSA is capable of tracking cell phones even when they are turned off.
-And this isn’t something new.
+And this isn’t anything new.
 As per the report, NSA has been using this technique, dubbed “The Find”, ever since September 2004.
-This technique was used in Iraq and it helped identify “thousands of new targets, including members of a burgeoning al-Qaeda-sponsored insurgency in Iraq,” according to a special operation officer who was interviewed by Post.
+This technique was used in Iraq.
+It helped identify “thousands of new targets, including members of a burgeoning al-Qaeda-sponsored insurgency in Iraq,” according to a special operation officer interviewed by Post.

 How NSA can track turned off phones?

 The Washington Post story doesn’t throw light on this.
 But the only way NSA could track switched-off phones must be by infecting the handsets with Trojans.
 That would force the handsets to continue emitting a signal even if the phone is in standby mode unless the battery is removed.
 When the battery is removed, the compromised handset will not have a power source to emit the signals and hence would fail to share its location details.